jertel/vuegraf/README.md

 Refer to the screenshots below for examples on how to define the InfluxDB data source, graphs, and alerts.

+NOTE: The energy_usage measurement includes two types of data:

+- `detailed = true` represents backfilled per-second data that is queried from Emporia once every hour.
+- `detailed = false` represents the per-minute average data that is collected every minute.

+When building graphs that show a sum of the energy usage, be sure to only include either detailed=true or detailed=false, otherwise your summed values will be higher than expected.

 ![Grafana Data Source Screenshot](https://github.com/jertel/vuegraf/blob/master/screenshots/datasource.png?raw=true "Data Source Example")

 A graph query is shown below, showing a simple filter to pull data for a specific circuit.